 - Catalog Management: Make sure your business users can easily manage the catalog.
 This will ultimately help lower the total cost of ownership and giving merchants business users total control over their products, pricing, and inventory.

 - Multisite Personalization: Although you may be a single site today, in the future you may wish to expand to both B2C and B2B or other multiple sites.
 Being able to deliver multiple websites on the same scalable infrastructure with a single subscription or service provider is an important consideration.

-It takes a thorough review and analysis of your current and future eCommerce needs in order to decide upon a new e-commerce technology.
-This will play an integral part in the core foundation for your business- in both the customer experience and backend business operations.
-The technology you choose should at minimum provide superior scalability & offer the performance to continuously innovate into the future.
-Next week, we will continue providing insights into what to consider when choosing a new e-commerce platform.
+It takes a thorough review of your current and future eCommerce needs in order to decide upon a new eCommerce technology.
+This will play an integral part in the core foundation for your business- in both the customer experience and back-end business operations.
+The technology you choose should at a minimum provide superior scalability & offer the performance to continuously innovate into the future.
+Next week, we will continue providing insights into what to consider when choosing a new eCommerce platform.

-Contact Echidna to start a conversation or with any questions related to e-commerce technology.
+Contact Echidna to start a conversation or with your questions related to eCommerce technology.